reowst/sdk/USAGE.md

 0.064203: info: client upgraded to session 7f127fe26281d1c4
 ```

-This means the the client has been "upgraded" for possible acceleration by Network Next.
+This means the the client has been 'upgraded' for possible acceleration by Network Next.

-## 5. Hop onto Discord!
+## 5. Hop on Discord

 Congratulations!
 You have successfully setup your account and private/public keypair.